microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 ![A tenant contains multiple domains, each domain enclosing collections and glossaries](./assets/tenant-with-domains.png)

  - Each Data Map has 1-5 Domains.
-Each Domain can have up to [256 collections](https://learn.microsoft.com/en-us/purview/concept-best-practices-collections#:~:text=A%20collections%20hierarchy%20in%20a%20Microsoft%20Purview%20can%20support%20as%20many%20as%20256%20collections%2C%20with%20a%20maximum%20of%20eight%20levels%20of%20depth.), with a maximum of eight levels of depth.
+Each Domain can have up to [256 collections](https://learn.microsoft.com/purview/concept-best-practices-collections#:~:text=A%20collections%20hierarchy%20in%20a%20Microsoft%20Purview%20can%20support%20as%20many%20as%20256%20collections%2C%20with%20a%20maximum%20of%20eight%20levels%20of%20depth.), with a maximum of eight levels of nested depth.

 ### Understanding Collections inside Domains

 > Source: [Manage Domains and Collections](https://learn.microsoft.com/en-us/purview/how-to-create-and-manage-domains-collections)

 In the context of Microsoft Purview, collections are a way to organize resources like data sources, scans, and assets within a domain.
-Each domain, both default and custom, starts with one root collection and can contain multiple sub collections.
+Each domain (both default and custom) starts with one root collection and can contain multiple sub collections.

 ![Creating a new Collection](./assets/creating-new-collection.png)

 **Key Characteristics:**

-- Hierarchical Structure: Collections form a tree structure (one-to-many), allowing you to organize your resources into a hierarchy based on access control boundaries.
+- Hierarchical Structure: Collections form a tree structure (one-to-many), allowing you to organize your resources into a hierarchy with [access control boundaries](https://learn.microsoft.com/purview/how-to-create-and-manage-collections#add-roles-and-restrict-access-through-collections).
 - Role Assignments: Collections support role assignments, allowing you to manage access and permissions at a granular level.
 These roles could include Domain admins, Collection admins, Data curators, and [more](https://learn.microsoft.com/purview/how-to-create-and-manage-domains-collections#add-roles-and-restrict-access).
 - Resource Management: Resources (data sources, scans, assets) associated with a collection are automatically included when the collection is identified.
 Depending on the assigned permissions, these resources can be viewed, edited, or deleted.
-- Movement of Resources: Collections allow for movement of registered sources between them and also let you add assets.
+- Movement of Resources: Collections allow for movement of [registered](https://learn.microsoft.com/purview/how-to-create-and-manage-collections#register-source-to-a-collection) sources between them and also let you add assets.
 - Inheritance: In Purview, permissions are inherited automatically from the parent collection to its sub collections.
 This inheritance is enabled by default and can be [restricted/disabled](https://learn.microsoft.com/purview/how-to-create-and-manage-domains-collections#restrict-inheritance) as needed.

-Remember, to manage collections, you need to be at least a Domain Admin or Collection Admin within the Microsoft Purview governance portal.
+Remember, to manage collections, you need to be at least a Domain Admin or Collection Admin within the [Purview governance portal](https://learn.microsoft.com/purview/governance-roles-permissions#domain-and-collection-permissions).

 ### Exercise: Create Domains and Collections